Aayush-1999/Blogrite/README.md

 This is a **PWA** enabled **Web App** which provides complete Authentication and Registeration of all users with Google, Facebook and Local Email.
 On Blogrite a user can:

-- Read blogs
-- Write blogs
+- Read & Write blogs
-- Update blogs
+- Update & Delete blogs
 - Comment on blogs
+- Delete comments
-- Search a blog
+- Search blogs
+- See notifications
 - Follow/Unfollow others
+- Manage user profile

 ### SERVER